Rokiis1/roadmap/5.Module/dynamic_techniques.md

 3. **Feedback Loop:** Both alpha and beta testing provide valuable feedback that can be used to improve the quality of the software.

-4. **Real-world Exposure:** Beta testing exposes the software to real-world scenarios, which can reveal issues that may not have been identified during alpha testing.

-5. **Release Candidate:** The version of the software that is released for beta testing is often called a "release candidate" as it is close to the final version that will be released to the public.

 ## Black-box Testing Techniques

 **Explanation:**